yuekaizhang/dynamo/deploy/inference-gateway/README.md

 ## Inference Gateway Setup with Dynamo

 This guide demonstrates two setups.

-The EPP-unaware setup treats each Dynamo deployment as a black box and routes traffic randomly among the deployments.
+- The basic setup treats each Dynamo deployment as a black box and routes traffic randomly among the deployments.
-The EPP-aware setup first uses Dynamo Router to pick the worker instance id for serving the model.
-Then traffic gets directed straight to the selected worker.
+- The EPP-aware setup uses a custom Dynamo plugin `dyn-kv` to pick the best worker.

+EPP’s default approach is token-aware only `by approximation` because it relies on the non-tokenized text in the prompt.
+But the Dynamo plugin uses a token-aware KV algorithm.
+It employs the dynamo router which implements kv routing by running your model’s tokenizer inline.
+The EPP plugin configuration lives in [`helm/dynamo-gaie/epp-config-dynamo.yaml`](helm/dynamo-gaie/epp-config-dynamo.yaml) per EPP [convention](https://gateway-api-inference-extension.sigs.k8s.io/guides/epp-configuration/config-text/).

 Currently, these setups are only supported with the kGateway based Inference Gateway.

 ## Table of Contents